kenfar/DataGristle/README.md

 always challenging last 20%.

-Current Status:  Strong support for easy analysis, simple transformations of csv files, and ability to create data dictionaries.
+Current Status:  Strong support for easy analysis, simple transformations of csv files, ability to create data dictionaries, and emerging data quality capabilities.

 More info is on the DataGristle wiki here: https://github.com/kenfar/DataGristle/wiki